Convex real projective structures on Coxeter orbifold $D^2(;n_1,n_2,n_3,n_4)\times \mathbb{R}$: Preliminaries

 Let $P$ be a $n$-dimensional Coxeter polytope and $\hat{P}$ be the Coxeter orbifold.
 Since we want to focus on the deformation space of $\hat{P}$, not of $P$, we need the combinatorial equivalence of Coxeter orbifolds.
 We say that two Coxeter orbifolds $\hat{P}$ and $\hat{Q}$ are \textit{combinatorially equivalent orbifolds} if there is a bijection between $P$ and $Q$ that preserves the subsequence of flags of faces except for vertices and edges which are removed in the induced Coxeter orbifold.
 Let the \textit{projective isomorphism of Coxeter polytopes} be a projective automorphism of $\Sphere^n$ preserving the flags of faces.

 \begin{definition} Let $\widetilde{\Def}(\hat{P})$ be the space consisting of isomorphism classes of Coxeter polytopes whose induced Coxeter orbifolds are combinatorially equivalent to $\hat{P}$.
-The \textit{deformation space of Coxeter orbifold $\hat{P}$}, denoted by $\Def(\hat{P})$, is the quotient space
+The \textit{deformation space (of convex real projective structures) of Coxeter orbifold $\hat{P}$}, denoted by $\Def(\hat{P})$, is the quotient space

 , that is, the space of projective isomorphism classes of Coxeter polytopes whose induced orbifolds are combinatorially equivalent to the Coxeter orbifold $\hat{P}$ if we consider $\SL_\pm(n+1,\R)$ as the automorphism group of convex real projective structures.